Towards quantum Mechanics on the curved cotangent bundle: Introduction

+Note that this article concerns quantum dynamics on classical backgrounds which happen to be generalized Hamilton geometries -- not quantum gravity.
+Generalized Hamilton geometries are examples of quantum spaces, phenomenologically incorporating possible nonperturbative quantum-gravity effects.
+Unlike deWitt \cite{DeWitt52}, we do not apply our results to the quantisation of the gravitational field to obtain possible modifications of quantum geometrodynamics.
+A quantisation of Hamilton geometries, allowing for both dynamical position space and dynamical momentum space simultaneously, would have to start from an action principle on these spaces.
+Such an action principle has been proposed in \cite{Pfeifer:2011xi}.\footnote{Strictly speaking, this action principle governs the dynamics of Finsler geometries.
+These provide the Lagrangian description of Hamilton geometries.} While a generalisation of quantum geometrodynamics along these lines would be a worthwhile, if demanding pursuit, it has not been accomplished yet, and goes beyond the scope of the present paper.

 The paper is organized as follows.
-First, we we briefly explain the required pieces of the theory of generalized Hamilton spaces (\cf section \ref{sec:curvcot}).
-In section \ref{sec:dW} we review the approach to quantum mechanics in curved space developed by deWitt.
-The main formalism is introduced as a generalization of deWitt's ideas in section \ref{sec:formalism}.
-Section \ref{sec:application} is devoted to phenomenology, yielding a perturbative application of the approach to central potentials.
-Finally, we summarize the results and conclude in section \ref{sec:concl}.
+We briefly explain some basics of the theory of generalized Hamilton spaces in Sec. \ref{sec:curvcot}.
+In Sec. \ref{sec:dW} we review the conventional approach to quantum mechanics in curved space.
+The main formalism is introduced as a generalization of the customary formalism in Sec. \ref{sec:formalism}.
+Sec. \ref{sec:application} is devoted to phenomenology, yielding a perturbative application of the approach to central potentials.
+Finally, we summarize the results and conclude in Sec. \ref{sec:concl}.